Preserves & Trail Projects

 Check our Interactive Trail Map for up-to-date information about the status of the lakeshore.

 Questions, comments, updates?
 Contact Jim Anderson, Director of Natural Resources, at 847-489-6180.
 You may also contact Vanessa Villarreal, U.S. Army Corps of Engineers Public Affairs Officer, at 312-846-5330.

-Lakewood Master Plan Approved
+Lakewood Master Plan in Progress

 * NOTE: Documents will not open in Safari browser or from any mobile device or tablet.

 In 2018, we initiated the master planning process to evaluate existing conditions and uses of Lakewood.
 The plan identified potential recreation, education and conservation improvements for the preserve.
 Learn more »

 Acquired in 1968, Lakewood has 2,835 acres and is the largest forest preserve in Lake County.
 It contains a diverse mix of land uses, facilities and natural resources.
 When combined with adjacent 1,039-acre Ray Lake Forest Preserve, contiguous holdings in this area total 3,874 acres or over six square miles.
 Lakewood is located east of Wauconda and lies within parts of Wauconda and Fremont Townships.
 The preserve is intersected by Illinois Route 176, Ivanhoe Road and Fairfield Road.

 Project Goals and Objectives

 The new master plan for Lakewood supports the methods and systems needed to reach our 100-Year Vision and Strategic Plan by providing leadership and sound conservation practices, and by promoting an active, healthy lifestyle for people of all abilities to enjoy.